KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

-## How to use KeyboardKit state and services
+## How to use KeyboardKit state & services

+The KeyboardKit ``KeyboardInputViewController`` provides you with keyboard-specific observable ``KeyboardInputViewController/state`` and ``KeyboardInputViewController/services``, that let you build powerful keyboards.

-``KeyboardInputViewController`` has shared observable ``KeyboardInputViewController/state`` and ``KeyboardInputViewController/services``.
-It will inject all state as environment objects into the view hierarchy, to let you access them like this:
+KeyboardKit injects all these observable state types into the view hierarchy as environment objects, to let you access them like this:

 ```swift
 struct CustomKeyboard: View {